Balancer vs Ekubo

 ✨ Bottom Line

-Balancer wins overall on scale and reach: it has far higher volume and TVL, broader asset coverage, and significantly wider multi-chain distribution.
-Ekubo (Starknet) is a strong Starknet-native concentrated-liquidity DEX, but it’s smaller today and showing softer short-term trends.
+Balancer wins overall on scale and resilience: it has higher volume and TVL, far wider chain coverage, and a mature ecosystem that supports consistent routing and deeper liquidity.
+Ekubo is a strong choice for Starknet-native users seeking low network costs and modern liquidity designs, but it’s still smaller in absolute depth and reach.

-If you want the most robust liquidity and ecosystem access across networks, Balancer is the better default choice; if you’re specifically operating on Starknet and want CL-style tooling there, Ekubo is the specialist pick.
+If you want the most broadly useful DEX across assets and chains, Balancer is the better default; if you’re optimizing for Starknet cost and cadence, Ekubo can be the sharper specialist venue.

 Overall Winner: Balancer Balancer

-Balancer’s superior liquidity, volume, and chain coverage make it the stronger all-around DEX in this comparison.
+Balancer’s superior liquidity scale and multi-chain ecosystem make it the stronger all-around DEX despite Ekubo’s cost advantages for Starknet-native trading.

 🔀 Compare Other DEXes